dineybomfim/Nippur/README.md

 <img src="http://db-in.com/nippur/images/logo_geolocation_small.png" width="100" height="100"></img>
 <img src="http://db-in.com/nippur/images/logo_media_small.png" width="100" height="100"></img>

-You can pick one or more using the subspecs:
+You can pick one or more using the subspecs, use the following lines on your Podfile and Prefix Header (.pch):

 ```ruby
 pod "Nippur/Core"